daremat/es6-epf/README.md

 ![mvc-architecture]

-This file structure is a very common practise.... if you are stuck in the 2000's.
+The previous file structure is a very common practise.... if you are stuck in the 2000's.
 If you want your application to be maintainable, you want it to be **component oriented**, and promote **separation of concern** rather than **separation of technologies**.